-Why the Bureau of Early Intervention Issues Clinical Practice Guidelines
+Why the Bureau of Early Intervention Issues Guidelines

-As lead agency for the Early Intervention Program in New York State, the New York State Department of Health (NYSDOH) is committed to ensuring that the Early Intervention Program provides consistent, high-quality, costeffective, and appropriate services that result in measurable outcomes for eligible children and their families.
+As lead agency for the Early Intervention Program in New York State, the New York State Department of Health (NYSDOH) is committed to ensuring that the Early Intervention Program provides consistent, high-quality, cost-effective, and appropriate services that result in measurable outcomes for eligible children and their families.

-Clinical practice guidelines are tools to help assure that infants and young children with disabilities receive early intervention services consistent with their individual needs, resources, priorities, and the concerns of their families.
-Guidelines are intended to help families, service providers, and public officials by offering recommendations based on scientific evidence and expert clinical opinion on effective practices for the following:
+This guideline is a tool to help assure that infants and young children with disabilities receive early intervention services consistent with their individual needs, resources, priorities, and the concerns of their families.

+The guideline is intended to help families, service providers, and public officials by offering recommendations based on scientific evidence and expert clinical opinion on effective practices for the following:

-- Early identification of children at risk or suspected of having a disability through routine developmental surveillance and screening targeted to identify specific disabilities. - Provision of multidisciplinary evaluations and assessments that result in reliable information about a child's developmental strengths and needs and, when possible, a diagnosis. - The determination of effective intervention strategies and reaching agreement on the frequency, intensity and duration of early intervention services that will lead to positive outcomes for children and families. - The measurement of outcomes achieved.
+- Early identification of children at risk or suspected of having a disability through routine developmental surveillance and screening targeted to identify specific disabilities. - Provision of multidisciplinary evaluations and assessments that result in reliable information about a child's developmental strengths and needs and, when possible, a diagnosis. - The determination of effective intervention strategies and reaching agreement on the frequency, intensity, and duration of early intervention services that will lead to positive outcomes for children and families. - The measurement of outcomes achieved.